Jeseník nad Odrou: History

 The first written mention of the villages of Jeseník nad Odrou and Hůrka comes from 1383.
 The first mention of Polouvsí is from 1412 and of Blahutovice from 1499.
 Hrabětice was founded between 1772 and 1776.

 During March 1938, four of the five villages that now form the municipality were occupied and annexed by Nazi Germany.
 The rest of Czech lands were occupied the year after, forming the Protectorate of Bohemia and Moravia in 1939.
 This protectorate included also the last part of the municipality, the Hůrka village.
-Jewish population of the municipality fled or was killed during the Holocaust, while the German population was expelled after World War II.
+Jewish population of the municipality fled or was killed during the Holocaust, while the German-speaking population was expelled after World War II.

 Jeseník nad Odrou and Hrabětice were merged into one municipality in 1957.
 Polouvsí was joined in 1975 and Blahutovice with Hůrka in 1976.

 On the night of 24–25 June 2009, the village was hit by a sudden flood caused by a consecutive series of violent cloudbursts.
 Three people were killed and it caused extensive damage.
 Jeseník nad Odrou was the area in the Czech Republic most affected by these floods.